HariWu1995/Hallyuminus.AI/README.md

 **Note:**
 - [Character.AI](https://character.ai/) seems very capable of imitating character's characteristics.
 However, in my experience, it is very easy to manipulate the conversation with the trained bots, so I feel bored in a very short time.
+- [Dialogue Model](https://huggingface.co/microsoft/GODEL-v1_1-base-seq2seq) is NOT capable of responding as a participant in a dialogue.
+It should be named as **Answering Model**.
+Hence, the result from these pretrained QnaModel doesn't sound good.
 --------------------------
 ## To-Do List